Skip to content

 pipe_exec()

-You can use the calling tag to distinguish the 1st call of g from the 2nd call!
+Or using its calling tag to distinguish the 1st call of g from the 2nd call:

 pipe_exec = pipeline.executor(target_nodes=["byebye"])